 This routine of stealing his stick continued for months.

 It was: ‘Grandpa’s birthday.’
-On top of the chocolate cake, these words were creamed –’ Grand Dad 82’.
-The party was organized by my father and my paternal uncles organized the party.
+On top of the chocolate cake, the following words were creamed –’ Grand Dad 82′.
+My father and my paternal uncles organized the party.
 “My grandpa is 82 years”, wondered I.

-Next day, it was just hard to believe that he was no more.
+The next day, it was just hard to believe that he was no more.
 I had seen people die in the movies, but, to me, this was the first time I ever had to witness the lamenting situation.
 Being a grandson, I was made to do some rituals, just like my other cousins performed.

 In hindsight, I feel I would have enjoyed talking about many things about life with him if he were to be around today.
-Rather than cribbing about him not being there, I was at least destined to have met him even if it was for a short time.
+Rather than cribbing about him not being there, I was at least destined to have met him, even if it was for a short time.